barry-waldbaum-rl/reat-vm-setup/README.md

 Here's what you get.
 https://drive.google.com/open?id=17tM53iHHTu-DQNPD48dYQEAias0qmqz30hpP2embUV4

-Setup is in 2 phases:
+Setup is in 2 stages:
 1. Start Docker/VNC and configure DNS
 2. Configure VNC.

-# VM Setup - Phase 1
+# Stage 1

 1. Create a VPC in GCP with subnet 172.18.0.0/16 in the region where you want to run VMs.